mattrussi/gitlab-com-runbooks/howto/community-project-restore.md

 #### Retrieving This information
 ##### If the Project is **NOT** in GitLab
 * If a project has been removed entirely from our database, it'll be difficult to get the above information.
-  * Coordinate with the DBRE who can provide this information upon restoration of the project in the database.
+The information needs to be recovered from a database backup, see Database part above.

 ##### If the project is in GitLab
 * These items can be found by issuing the following: